|The Frankfurt-Tipp rating:|

 |Production country:||USA 2018|

-Annie (Toni Collette) leads a seemingly harmonious small-town life with her husband Steve (Gabriel Byrne) and their joint children Peter (Alex Wolff) and Charlie (Milly Shapiro).
-But after the death of Annie's mother Ellen, some unexpected abysses reveal themselves as mysterious incidents accumulate.
-At first these can be easily dismissed as fantasies.
-But after a cruel accident it seems clear that the terrible fate of the family has long been predestined…
+Annie (Toni Collette) leads a seemingly harmonious small town life with her husband Steve (Gabriel Byrne) and their children Peter (Alex Wolff) and Charlie (Milly Shapiro).
+But after the death of Annie's mother Ellen, some unexpected chasms reveal themselves as mysterious occurrences pile up.
+At first, these can be easily dismissed as figments of the imagination.
+But after a gruesome accident, it seems clear that the family's terrible fate has long been predetermined.

-Safe, on closer inspection there are considerable logic holes.
-And many a scene already takes a long time.
-But Aster can make up for this by purposefully deploying haunting shock moments (a scene will certainly never be forgotten again) and unexpected plot twists.
-However, you don't only have to get involved with the carried narrative tempo, but also with the somewhat bizarre basic tone of Aster's staging, otherwise the movie could quickly get on your nerves.
+Sure, on close inspection there are significant logic holes.
+And some scenes drag on quite a bit.
+But Aster is able to make up for that with purposefully used, haunting shock moments (one scene I'm sure no one will ever forget again) and unexpected plot twists.
+However, you have to be able to engage not only with the sustained narrative pace, but also with the somewhat whimsical underlying tone of Aster's production, otherwise the film could quickly wear on your nerves.

 An article by Frankfurt-Tipp